How, where to bet on Eduardo Nunez vs. Emanuel Navarrete: Best betting apps, sportsbook promos for boxing

 Two junior lightweight world titles are on the line in this fight, as Nunez is an IBF champion and Navarrete is a WBO champion.
 Navarrete became a star several years ago with appearances as part of the Top Rank camp, delivering action-packed fights.
 This is his 15th major world title fight, while it is just the third for Nunez.

-However, Nunez is the -200 favorite in the Nunez vs. Navarrete odds, and the over/under for total rounds is 10.5.
+However, Nunez is the -175 favorite in the Nunez vs. Navarrete odds, and the over/under for total rounds is 10.5, with the Over juiced to -225.
 Navarrete is 1-1-2 in his last four fights, and Nunez had a 100% finish rate in his first 27 victories before his last two fights went the distance.
 The main event starts at 9 p.m.
 ET, and the Navarette vs. Nunez fight should start after 11 p.m.
 ET.

 Responsible gaming